 A Chianti Classico Riserva with a Costco label?
 Could this be a match made in heaven or a nightmare waiting to happen?
 As we’ve mentioned many times in the past, Chianti can be confusing, but when we first spotted this bottle several vintages ago, we found several promising signs before we ever even tasted it.

 - The Kirkland Signature Chianti Classico Riserva comes from the Chianti Classico subzone within the larger Chianti region.
 To carry this designation it must not only come from this region, which is generally thought to produce better wines, but also meet more stringent production standards.

 - This is a Riserva wine, which means the best grapes were chosen for production and the wine undergoes more oak aging than a standard Chianti Classico wine.

 - Costco does not, of course, make their own wine.
 They contract with wineries to produce wine under the Kirkland Signature label.
 The label reveals that this particular wine was produced by Villa Cafaggio, who also produced The Best $10 Chianti Classico We’ve Ever Tasted.

-The 2012 Kirkland Signature Chianti Classico Riserva begins with the classic Chianti aromas of sour black cherry, earth, a bit of spice, licorice and even a little mint.
+The 2015 Kirkland Signature Chianti Classico Riserva begins with the classic Chianti aromas of sour black cherry, earth, a bit of spice, licorice and even a little mint.
 Tasting reveals good acidity, good fruit and good spice which all add up to a very good, very drinkable wine that you’ll want to have on hand to pair with pizza or other Italian foods.
 (At this price, it’s a no-brainer!)
-The wine ends dry and a bit grippy with good persistence.
+The wine ends dry and a bit grippy with good persistence and lingering sweet fruit notes.
 It doesn’t quite hit Bulk Buy territory but this is an extremely solid wine at this price.